marklogic/java-client-api/CONTRIBUTING.md

 Nothing is more frustrating than seeing your hard work go to waste because your vision does not align with that of a project maintainer.

+#### Choose the appropriate branch

+While the \*master branches reflect the latest released code for the corresponding server release, the \*develop branches reflect the latest changes that will be released next and are therefore the right place to commit changes.
+To be clear, the following branches have the assigned meaning:
+* develop - the place to make changes for the next release
+* master  - the stable code from the last release
+* 3.0-develop - the place to make changes for the next 3.x release (corresponds with the next server 8.x release)
+* 3.0-master  - the stable code from the last 3.x release (corresponds with the latest server 8.x release)
+* 2.0-develop - the place to make changes for the next 2.x release (corresponds with the next server 7.x release)
+* 2.0-master  - the stable code from the last 2.x release (corresponds with the latest server 7.x release)
+* 1.0-develop - the place to make changes for the next 1.x release (corresponds with the next server 6.x release)
+* 1.0-master  - the stable code from the last 1.x release (corresponds with the latest server 6.x release)

 #### Create a branch for your changes

 Okay, so you have decided to fix something.
 Create a feature branch